William Tyndale (1494-1536) dedicated his life – and eventually gave his life – to the cause of translating the Word of God into the English language.

 One day, after Phillips borrowed 40 shillings from Tyndale, he invited him to dinner.
 While walking through a narrow alley William Tyndale was ambushed by imperial officers and arrested.

-Before his rooms were ransacked, his most recent work of OT books was secured by his good friend John Rogers (who would go on to become the first martyr put to death under the reign of Bloody Mary).
+Before his rooms were ransacked, his most recent work of Old Testament books was secured by his good friend John Rogers (who would go on to become the first martyr put to death under the reign of Bloody Mary).

 Imprisonment & Execution